chimelab/binaryanalysis-ng/doc/opensearch.md

-# Configuration of the ElasticSearch/Opensearch reporter in BANG
+# Configuration of the OpenSearch reporter in BANG

-BANG can write its results to ElasticSearch/OpenSearch and make it available for further investigation and processing using standard ElasticSearch/OpenSearch tools.
+BANG can write its results to OpenSearch and make it available for further investigation and processing using standard OpenSearch tools.

 Note: these are mostly personal notes for installation and configuration of Amazon's OpenSearch on Fedora.
 The version described is 1.3.2.